Win Butler

 Edwin Farnham Butler III (born April 14, 1980) is an American-Canadian singer, songwriter, musician, and multi-instrumentalist.
-He co-founded the Montreal-based indie rock band Arcade Fire with Josh Deu and his wife Régine Chassagne.
+He co-founded the Montreal-based indie rock band Arcade Fire with Josh Deu and Régine Chassagne.

 Early life

-Butler was born in Truckee, California, and raised in The Woodlands, Texas, with a Mormon upbringing.
+Butler was born in Truckee, California, and raised in The Woodlands, Texas, with a Latter-Day Saint upbringing.
 He lived in Buenos Aires, Argentina, before his brother Will was born.

 His father, Edwin Farnham Butler II, worked as a geologist for oil conglomerate Halliburton in Houston, Texas.
 His mother, Liza Rey, who performed on the family TV show, The King Family Show, plays jazz harp and sings.
 Butler's parents currently live on Mount Desert Island, Maine.
 Butler's maternal grandfather was jazz steel guitarist Alvino Rey, a pioneer bandleader whose career spanned eight decades.
 His maternal grandmother, Luise, was a member of The King Sisters, who starred in a weekly variety program on ABC called The King Family Show.

 At the age of 15, Butler started attending the Phillips Exeter Academy preparatory school in New Hampshire, where he lived in Abbot Hall.
 After graduation, he studied photography and creative writing at Sarah Lawrence College, but left after a year.

 Career

 Butler moved to Montreal, Quebec, Canada in 2000 to attend McGill University, where he met his future wife, Régine Chassagne, whom he married in 2003.
 Butler graduated from McGill in 2004 with a bachelor's degree in religious studies.

-Butler participated in the 2005 UNICEF benefit project, "Do They Know It's Hallowe'en?," along with Chassagne.
+Butler participated in the 2005 UNICEF benefit project, "Do They Know It's Hallowe'en?", along with Chassagne.
 The two also collaborated on the music for the Richard Kelly film The Box.

 On April 2, 2011, LCD Soundsystem played its last concert before its disbandment.
-Arcade Fire performed with them during the song "North American Scum."
+Arcade Fire performed with them during the song "North American Scum".
 During James Murphy's stumbling introduction to the song, Butler shouted out "shut up and play the hits!"
 Murphy immediately responded, "ladies and gentlemen, for our live record entitled 'Shut Up and Play the Hits'" and Butler's cry later became the title of the documentary of the concert.

-In September 2011, Butler played in a charity basketball tournament in Toronto, Ontario, known as "Rock The Court."
+In September 2011, Butler played in a charity basketball tournament in Toronto, Ontario, known as "Rock The Court".
 Several other celebrities and athletes participated, such as Matt Bonner of the San Antonio Spurs.

-Butler also works as a DJ using the stage name Windows 98.
+Butler also works as a DJ using the stage name DJ Windows 98.
 Sometimes he works under this moniker as the opening act for Arcade Fire itself.

 In March 2015, Butler and Chassagne attended the launch of music streaming service Tidal, and revealed themselves, along with other notable artists, as shareholders in the company.